Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{Comparison of Distance Based Approaches}

 Figure~\ref{fig:distance} shows the relative rank test accuracies of the five distance based classifiers we discuss here, and Table~\ref{tab:DistanceBased} summarises four performance measures over these datasets.
 The results broadly validate previous findings.
 EE is significantly better than 1-NN DTW and PF is significantly better than EE.
+GRAIL performs slightly worse than expected.
+We have used the authors implementation\footnote{\url{https://github.com/TheDatumOrg/grail-python}} but have made some modifications to prevent the test set from being visible during the initial clustering, as it is incompatible with our experimental procedure.
+This would introduce bias, and may explain the discrepancy with published results alongside the different datasets and data resampling used.

 Table~\ref{tab:DistanceBased} shows PF is over 2.5\% better in test accuracy and balanced test accuracy, has higher AUROC and lower NLL.
 Hence, we take PF as best of the distance based category.